microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/unifiedroledefinition-update.md

 ## <a name="response"></a>Resposta

-Se tiver êxito, este método retornará um código de resposta e um `200 OK` [objeto unifiedRoleDefinition](../resources/unifiedroledefinition.md) atualizado no corpo da resposta.
+Se tiver êxito, este método retornará um código de resposta `204 No Content`.

 ## <a name="example"></a>Exemplo